 Greetings from Iemoto SEN Soshitsu XVI

-SEN Soshitsu XVI, Zabosai, was born on June 7, 1956, as the first-born son of SEN Soshitsu XV, Hounsai.
+SEN Soshitsu XVI, Zabosai, was born in Kyoto on June 7, 1956, as the first-born son of SEN Soshitsu XV, Hounsai.
 The name he

 was given at birth is Masayuki.
 He is a graduate of the Department of Letters at Doshisha University, located in Kyoto.